 Storage space in the cabin has been increased by 3.7 liters over the original model, to 26.9 liters, a capacity greater than premium European rivals".
 Particular importance has been paid to the storage of practical items such as pens and mobile phones, together with the usability of the central cup holder.

 Following the three principles of Human Machine Interface -- safety, intuitiveness and simplicity -- the all-new Genesis design team ensured that all the important controls benefitted from a design reappraisal to deliver maximum ease of use.
 The steering wheel design and grip have been improved and onboard switchgear redesigned a number of switches previously found on the center console of the original Genesis were removed, redesigned or relocated on all-new Genesis.
 Further ergonomic improvements to ensure ease of reach and control have been meticulously considered and executed using a specially designed laboratory tool created to measure operational force.
 3. Driving Performance Body Structure

 Body and mounting point stiffness has been improved on the all-new Genesis.
 Ensuring a smooth ride over rough roads was the main goal, achieved by increasing the connecting structure, reinforcing body and chassis mounting points, using hot stamping and dipping techniques, and utilizing an increased amount of steel in the chassis.
 The new 19-inch alloy wheels have also been strengthened to minimize vibrations.
+Chassis System

 Lateral suspension stiffness and overall ride comfort were accorded high priority during the all-new Genesis"s design process.
 The fully independent, multi-link front and rear suspensions have revised geometry and increased stiffness compared to the original Genesis.
 Under rolling conditions, the improved tilting angle of the tire enables a better tire grip compared to the previous model.